Mexico City Surroundings: Taxco, Cuernavaca, PueblaProduct ID: 70933

 - Get to know 3 of the most popular cities near Mexico City.

-On the first day, you'll be picked up from your centrally located Mexico City hotel and head to the two beautiful and important historical cities of Cholula and Puebla, located just two hours away.
+On the first day, you'll be picked up from your centrally located Mexico City meeting point and head to the two beautiful and important historical cities of Cholula and Puebla, located just two hours away.
 You will drive across the highway among the mountains at the east of the city, with breathtaking views and the beautiful scenery of Popocatepetl and Iztaccihuatl volcanoes, which can also be seen from Cholula.
 Once in Cholula, you'll admire the hundreds of churches and visit the impressive church of Santa María de Tonantzintla.
 This is an indigenous-Baroque building which stands out for its interior decorated in gold, with a wealth of elements.